March 7, 2018 / Esther Choy

 - Example: The well-dressed job candidate shook our hands firmly.
 We were glancing approvingly at her resume when all of a sudden she reached down to her bag and took out a large fluffy cat.
 It sat on her lap for the rest of the interview.

-These are three easy ways to use stories in everyday business contexts.
+These are three business storytelling opportunities to make the most of.
 And making the choice to use stories matters.
 Without it, people will quickly forget us and the important information we want them to grasp.

 Better Every Story

 Join the thousands who receive Esther Choy’s insights, best practices and examples of great storytelling in our monthly newsletter.